 Our Organizational Structure Reflects our Values

 At its core, Carolina for Kibera (CFK) believes that community problems require local solutions run by local leaders.
 To that end, our staff in Kenya is made up of sixty full and part time staff – all are Kenyan and many are from Kibera.
-In the US, CFK employs only one full-time staff.
+In the US, CFK employs only three full-time staff.
 In addition, hundreds of dedicated volunteers and board members support our Kenyan staff in whatever ways they can with no thought of reward.

 Creating and Sustaining Holistic Change

 CFK creates sustainable, positive solutions.
 We seek out local leaders to champion change and partner with individuals and groups both inside and outside of the community who believe in a better future for Kibera.